BassOmegaX/dmc1mechanics/README.md

 1. 290 on PS2 versions outside of Japan.
 2. 5450 on the 2018 HD versions.

+## Frost

+### Armor

+Frosts have armor.
+This armor doubles their defense and they are resilient to stuns.
+Three attacks from the following while the Frost is in a neutral state will break their armor:

+ - Alastor
+    - Helm Breaker
+    - Vortex
+ - Ifrit
+    - Any kick
+    - Fully charged punch

+### Arm

+Frosts lose an arm at 500 HP.
+This stops the Frost from using some attacks (Check which ones).
+The needles from 8 directional needle attack is also halved.

+### Freeze

+Frosts can freeze at 400 HP or less.
+If the freeze is not interrupted, it will restore 500 HP and its arm.

 ## Nelo Angelo

 ### Nelo Angelo 1 Teleportation